otrv4/otrv4/otrv4.md

 	* Encrypted message
 	* Authenticator

-To verify an non-interactive Auth message:
+To verify a non-interactive Auth message:

 1. Validate the user profile, and extract `Pka` from it.
 2. Verifies the pre-key previously sent remains unused.